EXPENSES • 31 MARCH 2025 • 7 MIN READ

 Entertainment

-- Social events – for staff the costs will be deductible, for non-staff the costs will be not deductible.
+- Social events – for staff the costs will be deductible, for non-staff the costs will not be deductible.
 If both staff and non-staff are attending the event then a proportion of the cost (relating to the proportion of non-staff in attendance) will not be deductible.

 - Light meals for meetings – if a staff meeting these costs are deductible, if a client meeting these costs are not deductible.